comments-are-important/tindalwic/GENESIS.md

 More web searching led me to [TOML Kit](https://tomlkit.readthedocs.io/).
 To be honest, I dislike TOML, but not as much as reinventing the wheel.
 Again it was relatively easy to switch... but out of the box this still was not what I was looking for.
-The API for working with comments seemed better, but still something was off.
+Even though the API for working with comments seemed better, it was hard to write code that made complex updates.

 At this point I took a step back to consider why none of these popular libraries was making me happy.
 Eventually I concluded that the library APIs are hamstrung because the